Stop defending the original beach plan

 Mykonos changes fast when the beach question weakens.
 The right reset makes the island feel smarter rather than ruined.

-Rechecked the core town, hotel, and destination venue sources that matter most when the beach lane drops out.
+Rechecked the core town, hotel, and destination venue sources that matter most when the beach plan drops out.

-Once the weather weakens the beach lane, the island needs a simpler answer, not more commitment.
+Once the weather weakens the beach plan, the island needs a simpler answer, not more commitment.

 Chora and the better town-edge hotels usually become more useful immediately.